idfy/isr-plug/README.md

 It helps improve performance and maintain data freshness by:

-*   Serving cached data (fresh or slightly stale) quickly.
+*   Serving cached data (fresh or slightly stale) quickly using an ETS table.
 *   Triggering non-blocking background tasks to refresh expired data.
 *   Allowing flexible, application-specific logic for fetching data and applying it to the `Plug.Conn`.